 If an employee is a credentialed team member, they must provide copies of their credential, transcripts, and test scores each fall prior to the first day of actual work.
 Failure to provide these documents may delay an employee’s ability to begin work.

 Employees are also responsible for keeping required certificates, credentials, and registrations current and in good standing, for paying the costs associated with renewal, and for providing both the Director of Finance & Operations and CSCE with verification of renewals.
 Failure to provide these updated documents to the School may result in suspension without pay until such time as the necessary documentation has been provided.
+Employees must also keep CSCE informed as to any possible disciplinary actions against their credential.

 If an employee allows a credential, certificate, registration, or required course deadline to expire, or if an employee fails re-certification, training, or testing, and maintenance of the credential, training, or testing is a requirement for their job position, CSCE may remove the employee from the work schedule until they meet the requirements or renew their credential.
 The School may also terminate the employee’s at-will employment based on their failure to maintain the credential, licensure, or testing, at the School’s sole discretion.